doublerebel/whycoffeescript.com/README.md

 ##CoffeeScript forces a JavaScript programmer to admit that they are wrong.

 They could be solving problems in a better way.
 Sit down and write a piece of code in JavaScript and in CoffeeScript.
-CoffeeScript generates the most performant JavaScript code.
+CoffeeScript generates performant, organized JavaScript code.
 Does your JS code look exactly like what Coffee generated?
 Why not?
 Did you forget to cache the array length and Coffee remembered?
 Did you forget a semicolon and CoffeeScript didn't?
 Are you not following good formatting practices?
 If there is a 'best practice', CoffeeScript does it automatically.
 There are endless JS performance articles I have read over the years, but that shouldn't be a precursor to writing good code.
 That is the point of using a higher-order language.

 ##CoffeeScript is JavaScript.

 Debugging CoffeeScript is no different than debugging JavaScript -- CoffeeScript is just *syntax* for JavaScript.
 Any trouble debugging CoffeeScript is due to a misunderstanding of JavaScript.
 If the function is too deeply nested or too complex to debug, it should be rewritten.
 Named, modular, single-purpose functions are very easy to debug in any language.

 ##CoffeeScript is Functional Programming.